 Part of what makes Tenon so great is our one-on-one mentality and desire to get to know our clients.
 We thought it was about time to return the favor and let you get to know us!
-Liz, our Director of Vendor Relations and Product, has been with us since 2018.
+Liz, our Product Manager, has been with us since 2018.
 Below she answered some questions about herself and her journey in the travel business!

 What is the best thing about living in Dublin?